mui/mui-x/docs/data/date-pickers/date-range-picker/date-range-picker.md

 You can find the documentation in the [Custom field page](/x/react-date-pickers/custom-field/).

+## Localization

+You can find the documentation about localization in the [Date format and localization](/x/react-date-pickers/adapters-locale/) and [Translated components](/x/react-date-pickers/localization/) pages.

 ## Validation

 You can find the documentation in the [Validation page](/x/react-date-pickers/validation/).